awsdocs/aws-cloudformation-user-guide/doc_source/cfn-whatis-howdoesitwork.md

 1. View the change set to check that CloudFormation will perform the changes that you expect\.
 For example, check whether CloudFormation will replace any critical stack resources\.
 You can create as many change sets as you need until you have included the changes that you want\.
 **Important**
 Change sets don't indicate whether your stack update will be successful\.
-For example, a change set doesn't check if you will surpass an account [limit](cloudformation-limits.md), if you're updating a [resource](aws-template-resource-type-ref.md) that doesn't support updates, or if you have insufficient [permissions](using-iam-template.md) to modify a resource, all of which can cause a stack update to fail\.
+For example, a change set doesn't check if you will surpass an account [quota](cloudformation-limits.md), if you're updating a [resource](aws-template-resource-type-ref.md) that doesn't support updates, or if you have insufficient [permissions](using-iam-template.md) to modify a resource, which can cause a stack update to fail\.

 1. Execute the change set that you want to apply to your stack\.
 CloudFormation updates your stack by updating only the resources that you modified and signals that your stack has been successfully updated\.
 If the stack updates fails, CloudFormation rolls back changes to restore the stack to the last known working state\.

-## Deleting a stack<a name="w9005ab1b5c17c19"></a>
+## Deleting a stack<a name="w9219ab1b5c17c19"></a>

 When you delete a stack, you specify the stack to delete, and CloudFormation deletes the stack and all the resources in that stack\.
 You can delete stacks by using the CloudFormation [console](cfn-console-delete-stack.md), [API](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_DeleteStack.html), or [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/delete-stack.html)\.